-- Autodesk Flex is a pay-as-you-go pricing model that uses tokens to provide access to some of Autodesk’s features, including Autodesk Revit.
-Autodesk Revit’s price in tokens is 10 tokens per day, and there are several different token packages that a user can purchase on Autodesk website:
+- Autodesk Flex is a pay-as-you-go pricing model that uses tokens to provide access to some Autodesk features, including Autodesk Revit.
+Autodesk Revit costs 10 tokens per day, and users can purchase several different token packages on the Autodesk website:

 - $300 for 300 tokens

 - Capterra – 4.6/5 points rating based on 384 customer reviews

 - G2 – 4.5/5 points rating based on 795 customer reviews